35 Quarts Is How Many Gallons

 The standardization of quarts and gallons in the United States occurred in the 19th century.
 The US adopted the English wine gallon, which is equivalent to 231 cubic inches.
 This gallon is used for measuring liquids.
 There is also a US dry gallon, used for measuring dry goods like grains and produce, which is slightly larger than the liquid gallon.

 The relationship between quarts and gallons is straightforward: 1 gallon equals 4 quarts.
 This simple ratio makes conversions relatively easy.
-However, it’s important to specify whether you are referring to liquid or dry quarts and gallons, especially in precise applications.
+That said, it’s important to specify whether you are referring to liquid or dry quarts and gallons, especially in precise applications.
 For most everyday situations, the liquid measurement is the standard.

 Trends and Latest Developments